alienfernandez/test-showcase/README.md

 - `/register` - Application register form (just validated)
 - `/dashboard` - Application home dashboard (Secured route you can access it only if you have been logged in)

 ## Note about design

 > **Note:** Could not complete the design because  didn't have the **Icons**, try testing in resolution 1920x1080 because the design was done with the exact value of XD elements specs.

+## Demo
+You can watch a quick demo downloading 'demo.mov' posted in the root folder

 ## Build